jet/equinox/README.md

 The `samples/` folder contains various examples, with the complementary goals of:

-- being a starting point for users to see how one might consume the libraries.
+- being a starting point to see how one might consume the libraries.
 - acting as [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) to validate and pin API designs.
-- providing rough, but not official guidance as to things that are valid to do in an application consuming Equinox components.
+- providing outline (not official and complete) guidance as to things that are valid to do in an application consuming Equinox components.
 - to validate that each specific Storage implementation can fulfill the needs of each of the example Services/Aggregates/Applications. (_unfortunately this concern makes a lot of the DI wiring more complex than a real application should be; it's definitely not a goal for every Equinox app to be able to switch between backends, even though that's very much possible to achieve._)

 ## [TODOBACKEND, see samples/TodoBackend](/samples/TodoBackend)

 The repo contains a vanilla ASP.NET Core 2.1 implemention of [the well-known TodoBackend Spec](https://www.todobackend.com). **NB the implementation is largely dictated by spec; no architectural guidance expressed or implied ;)**.
 It can be run via:

-    & dotnet run -f netcoreapp2.1 -p samples/TodoBackend -S es # run against eventstore, omit `es` to use in-memory store, or see PROVISIONING EVENTSTORE, below start https://www.todobackend.com/specs/index.html?https://localhost:5001/todos # for low-level debugging / validation of hosting arrangements start https://www.todobackend.com/client/index.html?https://localhost:5001/todos # Actual UI
+    & dotnet run -f netcoreapp2.1 -p samples/Web -S es # run against eventstore, omit `es` to use in-memory store, or see PROVISIONING EVENTSTORE, below start https://www.todobackend.com/specs/index.html?https://localhost:5001/todos # for low-level debugging / validation of hosting arrangements start https://www.todobackend.com/client/index.html?https://localhost:5001/todos # Actual UI
     start http://localhost:5341/#/events # see logs triggered by `-S` above in https://getseq.net